Self-paced

 Structure

-The model is built according to well-defined and well-defined steps, which are as follows:
+The model is built according to well-defined steps, which are as follows:

 1. Selection of the value of K: A value is chosen for K, which represents the number of nearest data points to be considered for classifying or predicting the new data point.
 A small value may lead to a noisier model sensitive to outliers, while a large value may smooth the decision boundaries.